 Mount Spokane State Park is Washington State Parks & Recreation Commission's ("State Parks") largest state park at 12,444 acres and contains the largest, in-park trail system at 97.3 miles.
 The construction of Upper 290 Trail as a downhill directional bike trail was identified in the park's 2014 Trail Plan as a trail to-be-built to "...local mountain bike community preferences."
-The 1.2-mile trail was constructed with hand tools only and opened to use in 2023.
+The 1.2-mile trail was volunteer-constructed primarily with hand tools and opened for use in 2023.